This post is also available in: 简体中文 (Chinese (Simplified))

 The PIC scheme has been popular among many businesses since YA 2011.
 Unfortunately, it is being phased out after YA 2018 (FYE 2017).
 Expenditure incurred after the basis period of YA 2018 will not be eligible for PIC benefits.
-In order to maximise the availability of PIC benefits, companies may fix their financial close to fall on December 2017.
+Companies with their FYE that fall on December 2017 are those that can maximise the availability of PIC benefits.

 The financial year end does not have to coincide with the anniversary of your incorporation date, neither does it need to coincide with the end of the calendar year.
 The ideal year-end really has more to do with your business cycles, which vary from business to business.

 Businesses that manage a lot of inventory may consider choosing a year-end that corresponds with the end of the busy season and presumably, a time when inventory is at its lowest.
 This means less inventory has to be counted, which decreases costs and increases accuracy.
-Furthermore, a quiet time of year makes it easier to close the books as there are fewer transactions in process and more time available from support staff, if needed.
+Furthermore, a quiet time of the year makes it easier to close the books as there are fewer transactions in process and more time available from support staff.

 Synchronise the Financial Year with Its Holding Company

 There may be requirements for the financial year of a subsidiary company to coincide with its holding company and for group reporting purposes.

 Some corporations may have their fiscal year end determined by other factors such as a franchisee agreement, joint venture agreement and etc. It is a decision that deserves some thought and planning to make the financial year-end as easy as possible to execute, as cost-effective as possible for your business and as tax advantageous as possible to both you and your business.
 Favourable financial year ends motivated by changes in government regulations may contradict one another e.g. December for PIC and June for audit exemption.
 Plans to change financial year end should be backed by commercial reasons and not just tax benefits.